The Inferno Shell

 {echo '$var has no elements'} # this will always be executed

-The way to get around this is to use list bracketing, for example:
+The way to get around this is to use list bracketing,

 (if {~ $#var 0}